 Fun.
 Positive.
 Supportive.

-I enjoy helping owners to develop a fun and rewarding relationship with their pet, whether this be a dog, cat or rabbit.
-I have a commitment to using force-free methods based on up-to-date scientific research and an ability to treat both animals and humans with compassion and respect.
+Alison: I enjoy helping owners to develop a fun and rewarding relationship with their pet; and have a commitment to using force-free methods based on up-to-date scientific research, and an ability to treat both animals and humans with compassion and respect.

 Helping people improve their relationships with their pets is my main goal

 With a strong academic background in human psychology I enjoyed many years as a Human Resources Manager for large blue chip companies in both London and Northampton.